 As many people have recently heard, there has been a confirmed case of Canine Influenza diagnosed in Georgia this week.
 Although the cross-reactivity of the available vaccine with the current virus is unknown, many boarding and grooming facilities will be requiring dogs to be vaccinated.
 We are also recommending that any dogs visiting dog parks or other areas in which unvaccinated dogs may be present should receive the Canine Influenza vaccine for protection.
-We will be carrying this vaccine starting May 26 for those dogs in need.

 - The CIV vaccine is manufactured by Intervet/Schering Plough